Itinerant magnetism of chromium under pressure: a DFT+DMFT study: Introduction

 Chromium represents a well-known magnet possessing spin-density-wave order and having substantial N\'eel temperature $T_{\rm N}\approx 300$~K at ambient pressure, see review \cite{Fawcett} and references therein.
 The magnetic order in chromium was shown to be incommensurate with the wave vector ${\bf Q}=(2\pi/a)(0,0,1-\delta)$ at not too low temperatures ($a$ is the lattice constant) with weakly temperature dependent incommensurability $\delta\sim 0.05$ \cite{Neutron}.
 Already in early study of Ref. \cite{Bridgman} it was noted that the anomaly of resistivity, which occurs at the N\'eel temperature, is shifted to lower temperatures with applied pressure.
 Recent studies at high pressures \cite{Pressure1,Pressure2} have shown that the antiferromagnetism is (almost) fully suppressed by pressure, and at a critical pressure ${p_c\approx 9.5}$~GPa the quantum phase transition to paramagnetic state occurs.

 Soon after the discovery of antiferromagnetism of chromium it was proposed that it occurs due to nesting of the Fermi surface \cite{Overhauser,Lomer}.
 Despite the simplicity of the corresponding mean-field theory, the non-local correlations yield non-trivial physical effects \cite{Dzyaloshinskii,Dzyaloshinskii1,fRG}.
 It was however emphasized \cite{Roth,Rice} that imperfectness of the nesting is an important factor, which changes essentially physical picture of the origin of spin density wave.
-Namely, a cusp-type maximum of the non-uniform susceptibility at some wave vector ${\bf Q}$ may arise due to the so-called Kohn points of the Fermi surface, which are points, separated by the wave vector ${\bf Q}$ and having opposite Fermi velocities, provided that the signs of the effective electronic masses at these points are opposite in two perpendicular directions \cite{Rice,Roth}.
-Due to electronic interaction, this maximum, having non-analytic momentum dependence may yield spin density wave with the wave vector~$\bf Q$.
-It was argued recently that Kohn points may form lines, located on the Fermi surfaces\cite{OurKohn,OurCr}, which are preserved by the interaction effects \cite{OurKohn}, and seem to be present in chromium \cite{OurCr,OurCr1}.
+Namely, a cusp-type maximum of the non-uniform susceptibility at some wave vector ${\bf Q}$ may arise due to the so-called Kohn points of the Fermi surface separated by the wave vector ${\bf Q}$.
+The Kohn points are the points, having opposite Fermi velocities, and they yield local maximum of non-uniform susceptibility at the momentum $\mathbf Q$ if the signs of the effective electronic masses at these points are opposite in two perpendicular directions \cite{Rice,Roth}.
+Due to electronic interaction, this maximum, having non-analytic momentum dependence, may yield spin density wave with the wave vector~$\bf Q$.
+It was argued recently that Kohn points may form lines, located on the Fermi surfaces\cite{OurKohn,OurCr}.
+These lines are preserved by the interaction effects \cite{OurKohn}, and seem to be present in chromium \cite{OurCr,OurCr1}.